1) Dominique Wilkins (Jazz, 1982)

 4) Steve Francis (Grizzlies, 1999)

 By all accounts, Vancouver is a picturesque, diverse, cosmopolitan city with a bustling nightlife and culture.
-But most NBA players didn’t see it that way in the six years the Grizzlies were based in the Western Canadian locale.
-Or maybe they did but didn’t care because the U.S. to Canadian dollar exchange was a bigger factor.
+But most NBA players didn’t see it that way in the six years the Grizzlies were based there.
+Or maybe they did but were more worried about the U.S. to Canadian dollar exchange.
 If you ask Francis, who was drafted second overall by the Grizzlies in 1999 despite his agent explicitly warning the team not to take him (he also reportedly purposefully tanked a pre-draft workout for the team’s front office), it was all of that and more.
-The NCAA star at Maryland also cited taxes, cold weather, the team’s poor performance (they had won just 23% of their games in the prior four seasons), the presence of a promising young point guard on the roster already (Mike Bibby, drafted the year before), the swirling rumors that they were about to move, and even that he and his entourage were supposedly hassled by security at the Vancouver airport.
+The NCAA star at Maryland also cited taxes, cold weather, the team’s poor performance, the presence of a promising young point guard on the roster already (Mike Bibby), the swirling rumors that they were about to move, and even that he and his entourage were supposedly hassled by security at the Vancouver airport.
 It’s no guarantee the Grizzlies would have been better off drafting Baron Davis, Lamar Odom, Shawn Marion, or Richard Hamilton but we know for sure that picking Francis was a mistake.
 He got his trade demand two months after the draft, getting dealt to the Rockets in a three-team, 11-player, three-draft pick blockbuster that also included the Magic.

 “[Danny] Ferry became just the second NBA draftee to spurn a rookie contract for a European one…and the bold move was a throwback to the days when players could leverage ABA and NBA franchises against each other in contract negotiations.”